Cagri-Aydin/LoRa_Based_Satellite_Communication/README.md

 1. **Satellite (Bridge Node):**
    - Acts as the intermediary between remote sensor nodes and the central hub.
-   - Receives sensor data via LoRa and forwards it to the central hub via a secondary communication channel (e.g., WiFi/MQTT).
+   - Receives sensor data via LoRa and forwards it to the central hub.
    - Receives control commands from the central hub to adjust its movement.
+(LoRA)

 2. **Central Hub (Ground Station):**
    - Collects and logs data received from the satellite.